 Read MoreFemale homicide, or the murder of women, is what is known as “femicide.”
 Some scholars argue that the term should only refer to gender-biased killings while others include that categorization in the term “gendercide.”
 In 2009, there were 13,636 victims of homicide in the United States.
 The FBI has found that approximately three times as many men as women are killed in homicides.
 The New York City Department of Health and Mental Hygiene analyzed data from homicides across the city and found several key trends specifically related to femicides.
 From the data, we learn that many femicides occur indoors and inside the victim’s home.
 There is also a higher rate of homicide by current and former intimate partners in women in comparison to men.
 Femicides have been on a steady decline in New York City.
 Still, many are related to incidents of domestic violence.
 Within the city, femicides tend to…

 Read MoreIf you speak to your New York criminal defense attorney and determine that you will, in fact, be pursuing a jury trial, then it may be beneficial for you to understand how important jury selection is and how it can influence the ultimate outcome of the case.
 In order to prepare for jury selection, your attorney will need to determine the kind of person that he or she wants as a juror for your case and should work diligently during the jury selection phase of the case, also known as “voir dire.”
-Your New York criminal defense attorney will handle most of the legwork at this stage of the case.
+How Does The Process of Jury Selection Work?
 The essential process of jury selection is to determine what makes the jurors “tick”.
-You may want your attorney to ask specific questions about some of the facts associated with the crime or crimes you are accused of, but your…
+You may want your attorney to ask specific questions about some of the facts associated with the crime or crimes you are accused of, but your criminal defense attorney will also be relying on his or…

 Read MoreThe Sixth Amendment is part of the Bill of Rights, which is a grouping of the first ten amendments to the U.S. Constitution.
 The Bill of Rights was designed to ensure a variety of personal liberties to Americans.
 The Sixth Amendment lays out the basic rights of a person accused of a crime.
 It reads: “In all criminal prosecutions, the accused shall enjoy the right to a speedy and public trial, by an impartial jury of the State and district wherein the crime shall have been committed, which district shall have been previously ascertained by law, and to be informed of the nature and cause of the accusation; to be confronted with the witnesses against him; to have compulsory process for obtaining witnesses in his favor, and to have the Assistance of Counsel for his defense.”
 There are numerous reasons that a speedy trial for an individual accused of a…